hampel/job-runner-xenforo/README.md

 It is not recommended that you allow the job runner to run for longer than the period between cron triggers.
-For example, the above cron task example will execute the job runner every minute, so setting the maximum run time to more then 60 is generally a bad idea.
+For example, the above cron task example will execute the job runner every minute, so setting the maximum run time to more than 60 is generally a bad idea.

 If you prefer to not run the cron task as frequently as once per minute, you can adjust the cron job as required and if you do, you may also want to allow the job runner task to run for longer than the default 30 seconds to